• swede midge fly

 At Risk

 Swede midge host plants include cruciferous plants (Family Brassicaceae).
-The greatest damage has been seen on broccoli, Chinese broccoli, Brussels sprouts, cauliflower, Chinese cabbage and other Asian greens (Hallet, 2007).
+The greatest damage has been seen on heading Brassica spp. like broccoli, Chinese broccoli, Brussels sprouts, cauliflower, Chinese cabbage, and other Asian greens (Hallet, 2007).
 Non-cultivated plants in the Brassicaceae family may also be infested and could serve as a source of inoculum for nearby fields.
 There are 70+ species of Brassicaceae in Minnesota such as wild mustard, shepherd’s-purse, wild radish, field pennycress and yellow rocket.

-Swede midge has become a significant issue for the production of crucifers in eastern North America and is anticipated to become so for Minnesota as well.
-In Minnesota, these impacts are likely for home, community and market gardens.
-In 2012, Minnesota had 2,623 vegetable farms that totaled 227,641 acres.
+Swede midge has become a significant issue for the production of crucifers in eastern North America and has begun to impact growers in the Twin Cities.
+Initial spread within Minnesota has been slower than anticipated with only 10 km of documented spread in the last six years (Dregni, et al. 2024).
+In Minnesota, impacts are likely for home, community, and market gardens.
+In 2022, Minnesota had 2,620 vegetable farms that totaled 196,718 acres.
 Losses from Swede midge can be severe.
 Canada has reported up to 85% loss in market yield of cruciferous vegetable crops due to Swede midge (Hallet and Heal, 2001).

 Distribution

-Swede midge was discovered in Minnesota in 2016 at community gardens in both Ramsey and Hennepin Counties.
+Swede midge was discovered in Minnesota in 2016 at community gardens in both Hennepin and Ramsey Counties.
 These were the first confirmed finds of Swede midge in the state.
-In 2017, the MDA confirmed Swede midge at additional community garden sites in Ramsey County.
-Some sites are showing damage to plants consistent with Swede midge larval feeding in addition to the adult midges found in traps.
-Swede midge is widespread in areas of eastern Canada and the northeastern U.S. It has also been confirmed in Manitoba near the Minnesota border.
-The MDA monitored for Swede midge in canola during 2015 and again in 2017.
-No positive finds have been made in this area.
+Since 2017, the MDA has confirmed Swede midge at additional community garden sites in Hennepin and Ramsey Counties.
+A few sites in Minneapolis and St. Paul have experienced extensive damage to cruciferous crops every year since it was first detected.
+Swede midge is widespread in areas of eastern Canada and the northeastern U.S. It has also been confirmed in Manitoba near the Minnesota border and in Wisconsin.
+The MDA monitored for Swede midge through the use of sticky traps with pheromone lures and visual survey in community gardens, canola fields, and vegetable farms between 2007 and 2022.

 Biology